From stray dogs to life-savers

 Once abandoned and sentenced to death, then rescued and adopted, now life-savers themselves and beloved family members . . .
 My pictures are a declaration of love and gratitude to dogs – three Spanish rescue dogs in particular, who joined our family, saved their owner’s life and changed our whole lives for the better.

-done.
+We had no idea what damage the haemorrhage and the resulting strokes had done.
 One of the first questions he could answer was the names of our dogs.
 When he was finally awake, he had no short-term memory at all for several weeks.
 He also had no idea what year it was or where he was.
-He had the most creative but weird answers to my questions.
+He had the most creative answers to my questions.

-than usual in those days) and photography to get my mind off things at that time.
+I’m glad I had my family, friends, our dogs (who were even more affectionate than usual in those days) and photography to get my mind off things at that time.
 I can clearly remember the day Carsten started remembering things.
 He greeted me with the words: ‘I think what happened yesterday must have been more severe than I thought.’
 That ‘yesterday’ had been three months ago.
 He recovered even better than the most positive predictions.
-We were lucky and our luck came in the form of three alert dogs, wonderful doctors who did the right things and my husband’s amazing powers of
+We were lucky and our luck came in the form of alert dogs, wonderful doctors who did the right things as well as my husband’s amazing power of recuperation.

 The best way to improve your skills is to practise as often as you can.
 I couldn’t stop taking pictures, even when my husband was back home again.
-With several other sick family members to take of, stress was still a major part of our lives.
+With several other sick family members to take care of, stress was still a major part of our lives.

 Dramatic events make you think about life and what you would like to make of it.
 My job as a freelance translator was secure and ran smoothly, but was not exciting or creative.
 I felt stuck in routines and a dull job.
-So, I dared to take the step and turn my hobby into a profession.
-Ten years on now, I work successfully and full-time as a professional photographer and I couldn’t be happier about this decision.
+That’s why I dared to take the step and turn my hobby into a profession.
+Thirteen years on now, I work successfully and full-time as a professional photographer and I couldn’t be happier about this decision.

-Photography is now my job, as I’m now a full-time commercial and editorial photographer specializing in pet portraiture.
+Photography is now my job, as I’m a full-time commercial and editorial photographer specializing in pet portraiture.
 It’s my hobby gone wild, my daily creative outlet and, next to the dogs, my favourite pastime.
 Every single day I have to remind myself this is real.
 If somebody had told me a few years ago this was possible, I wouldn’t have believed it.

 There are still a few stereotypes and misconceptions about shelter dogs.
 Mention shelter dogs and lots of people assume something must be wrong with a dog for it to land in a shelter.
-But animals are abandoned to shelters for a variety of reasons, for example the owner has died; they descend from an unwanted litter; the animal has had to be removed from a harmful environment because of a neglectful or abusive owner; the animal was obtained by somebody who had no idea about the responsibility that comes with it; the owners had to move flats and were not allowed to take pets with them; the dogs were used as useful animals and due to injury or age were not able anymore to perform as expected, etc.
+But animals are abandoned for a variety of reasons, for example the owner has died; they descend from an unwanted litter; the animal has had to be removed from a harmful environment because of a neglectful or abusive owner; the owners had no idea about the responsibility that comes with it; they had to move flats and were not allowed to take pets with them; the dogs were used as useful animals and due to injury or age were not able anymore to perform as expected, etc.